The new WordPress block editor (Gutenberg) introduced an awesome feature called Reusable Blocks.

 If you’re wondering how you can make use of reusable blocks, let me share some ways of using reusable content blocks effectively.

-There are many other ways you can use reusable blocks in Gutenberg.
+There are many other ways you can use reusable blocks.

 That being said, let me show you how to create reusable blocks in the WordPress block editor.

-That’s how simple and quick it is to create reusable blocks in Gutenberg.
+That’s how simple and quick it is to create reusable blocks in WordPress.